 Maximum duration: 3 years

-Foundation fellowships are our first postdoctoral awards for basic scientists and non-medical PhD students (including nurse and allied health professionals, and veterinary surgeons).
-The awards aim to retain the best postdoctoral researchers in areas of research relevant to arthritis and musculoskeletal diseases and provide an opportunity for fellows to develop independent research ideas at an early stage in their career.
+Foundation fellowships aim to retain the best postdoctoral researchers in areas of research relevant to arthritis and musculoskeletal diseases and provide an opportunity for fellows to develop independent research ideas at an early stage in their career.

 Who can apply for foundation fellowships?

-Foundation fellowships are open to basic science and non-medical PhD students in the final year of PhD training, or within one year of completing their PhD at the time of application.
+Foundation fellowships are open to basic science and other non-medical (including nurse and allied health professionals and veterinary surgeons) PhD students in the final year of PhD training, or within one year of completing their PhD at the time of application.
 These fellowships can't be taken up until the PhD has been awarded.

 Foundation fellowships should be associated with an established sponsor, within a multidisciplinary research group in a UK university department, hospital or research institute.
 The proposed sponsor of the foundation fellowship must not be the applicant’s previous PhD supervisor.
 Arthritis Research UK will give preference to applicants who wish to move to another laboratory in the UK.
 If remaining at the same institution applicants will ideally move department, and additionally be expected to spend a period of time in another laboratory, preferably abroad.
 We reserve the right to reject applications that don't fully meet the eligibility criteria.

 Please note, medically or surgically qualified individuals aren't eligible to apply for this scheme.

 Fellowships are normally awarded for three years and aren't renewable.

 There's no formal limit on costs that can be applied for, however detailed justification of costs requested should be provided in the fellowship application.

 Salaries should be requested according to experience on the appropriate scientific salary scale, including London weighting if relevant.